2019 Fire Permits:

 A Fire Permit is required for any open burning.

 Permits can be obtained from your local fire department, your local fire warden, or a Forest Ranger, depending on your jurisdiction and the location where the burning is to take place.
-Fire permits may also be obtained online for a fee of $7.00 via the Maine Department of Conservation.
+Fire permits may also be obtained online for a fee of $7.00 for a 48 hour period via the Maine Department of Conservation.

 Any person who engages in outdoor burning that is prohibited by statute or who fails to comply with the conditions of the permit shall be guilty of a Class E Crime.

 The Permittee is responsible to follow all safety guidelines, have a written permit in their possession while the burn is taking place, and assure that no nuisance is created.

 Furthermore, the permittee is responsible for the fire.
 If the fire escapes, the permittee may be liable for supression costs up to $10,000, in addition to any damages caused to life or property.